 Empirical validation demonstrates that the formal framework translates into practical governance: resource constraints enable 90\% token reduction with 525× lower variance; conservation laws achieve 100\% compliance in multi-agent delegation; and contract modes operationalize satisficing tradeoffs (70\%→86\% success).

-Several extensions merit investigation: \emph{runtime cancellation} would require API-level support from model providers to halt mid-execution; \emph{learning-based contract design} would enable agents to predict budgets and draft subcontracts \citep{han2024tokenbudget, liu2025budgetthinker}; \emph{human-in-the-loop contracts} would specify when approval is required; and \emph{milestone-based governance} would support continuous agent operation.
+Several extensions merit investigation: \emph{runtime cancellation} would require API-level support from model providers to halt mid-execution; \emph{learning-based contract design} would enable agents to predict budgets and draft subcontracts \citep{han2024tokenbudget, liu2025budgetthinker}; \emph{formal verification} of contract properties could draw on existing work on resource-bounded MAS verification \citep{alechina2010resource, bulling2016norm}, extending these techniques from the governance domain we address here toward automated reasoning about contract satisfiability and optimal budget derivation; \emph{human-in-the-loop contracts} would specify when approval is required; and \emph{milestone-based governance} would support continuous agent operation.
 As agentic AI moves to production, formal governance becomes essential---not only for cost control but for accountability and value alignment, ensuring agents operate within bounds acceptable to stakeholders.
 Agent Contracts provide one such foundation.